 Where to stay in Bohol

 We only stayed two nights in Bohol and only had one full day for activities.
 Therefore we decided to take a hotel that is not situated at the beach like the one in Cebu.
-Instead we had a beautiful resort uphill with a breathtaking view over the ocean.
+Instead, we had a beautiful resort uphill with a breathtaking view of the ocean.
 The hotel is called Marqis Sunrise Sunset Resort and comes with cute natural bamboo cottages, a beautiful garden with wonderful flowers and an infinity pool with a view!

 Due to the bad condition of the road and the location on a hill, I can recommend driving with a car to the hill.
 We didn’t know about the conditions and used a tricycle to get up there.
-It is possible, but it’s not just a torture for the driver, but also for you.
+It is possible, but it’s not just torture for the driver, but also for you.

 Once there, it was like a little paradise.
-Around the resort you find nothing but a hill, so it’s quite a long way to the city center, but we loved it!
+Around the resort, you find nothing but a hill, so it’s quite a long way to the city center, but we loved it!
 The owner was very pleasant, funny and caring.
 She organized a driver for our day tour and helped us out whenever we had a question.
 The food was also very delicious and I got a little obsessed with the mango shakes!